-The Statewide CASE Team proposes to evaluate indoor horticulture measures for inclusion in the 2022 update cycle of Title 24, Part 6, Building Energy Efficiency Standards.
-The proposed measures aim to save energy and water, while maintaining product quality and production volume for crops grown in non-stacked and stacked indoor farms.
-The Statewide CASE Team will consider the plant growth requirements for the following crops in the evaluation of the proposed measures: cannabis, microgreens, vegetable transplants, basil (representing herbs category), lettuce (representing leafy greens category), tomatoes (representing vine plants category), and roses.
+The Statewide CASE Team proposes to evaluate indoor horticulture measures for inclusion in the 2022 update cycle of the Title 24, Part 6, Building Energy Efficiency Standards.
+The proposed measures aim to reduce energy and water use, while maintaining product quality and production volume for crops grown in non-stacked and stacked indoor farms and greenhouses.
+The Statewide CASE Team considered the plant growth requirements for the following crops in the evaluation of the proposed measures: cannabis, microgreens, vegetable transplants, basil (representing herbs), lettuce (representing leafy greens), tomatoes (representing vine plants), and roses.

-Controlled environment horticulture is best categorized as a covered process.
-The targeted sections of Title 24, Part 6 for the proposed measures include:
+Controlled environment horticulture (CEH) is best categorized as a covered process.
+The primary sections of Title 24, Part 6 for the proposed measures include:

 - 120.6 Mandatory Requirements for Covered Processes and

 - 141.1 Requirements for Covered Processes in Additions, Alterations to Existing Nonresidential, High-Rise Residential, and Hotel/Motel Buildings.